AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/custom-attribution-model-and-setup.md

    >
    >Don't forget to enable history tracking for custom fields.

-If a custom field is being used in your custom model, Field History tracking MUST be enabled in the CRM.
-For instructions on how to enable field history tracking, [click here](/help/advanced-marketo-measure-features/custom-attribution-models/custom-model-setup-enable-field-history-tracking.md).
+If a custom field is used in your custom model, Field History tracking MUST be enabled in the CRM.
+For instructions  to enable field history tracking, refer to [Custom Model Setup: Enable Field History Tracking](/help/advanced-marketo-measure-features/custom-attribution-models/custom-model-setup-enable-field-history-tracking.md).

 1. Determine the attribution percentages for the custom model.